 Social Media recruiting

-- 73% of millennials found their jobs on social media
+- 86% of job seekers look for new jobs on social media

 LinkedIn revealed that around half of all professionals follow other social media companies to stay up-to-date with employment possibilities.